Skip to main content

 • Select Apply to all to give every image in your batch the edits you have just made.

 • Do nothing and wait for the message to close automatically (it is time-sensitive).
-Photoroom will only apply the changes to the individual image you edited.
+When the message closes, Photoroom will apply the changes to the individual image you edited.
+The other images are not changed.

 Close-up of top of editor interface on iPhone.
 The Next option is highlighted.